Corvusoft/restq/documentation/API.md

 ### Settings

 Represents the primary point of service, repository, and logger configuration.
-The mass majority of its implementation is inherited from [restbed::Settings](https://github.com/corvusoft/restbed/documentation/API.md#settings) with a additional RestQ specific methods included and the following methods removed:
+The mass majority of its implementation is inherited from [restbed::Settings](https://github.com/corvusoft/restbed/documentation/API.md#settings) with additional RestQ specific methods included and the following methods **removed**:

 ``` C++
 bool get_case_insensitive_uris( void ) const = delete;